-• Despite declaring equal regime for national and foreign investors, including in the Program of Economic Reforms for 2010-2014, the GOU reaffirmed the unfair preferences for State-owned companies (in which the State has the stake of as little as 25%) allowing Subsoil Licenses to be granted to them without an auction or tender (i.e. on a non-compete and non-transparent basis).

-- There is a confusion in the Licensing Procedure as to extension of various Subsoil Licenses, in particular it is not clear how many times the Production License or a single Exploration/Production License can be extended (the extension of Exploration License is expressly limited to two times). - The procedure and specifics of issuing Subsoil Licenses for areas located on the Shelf was not clarified. - Although the Licensing Regulations do not list the categories of Subsoil users, the reference is made to the respective Article 13 of the Subsoil Code, which expressly includes foreign (non-resident) legal entities and physical persons.
-At the same time, the list of documents that need to be submitted with the Subsoil License application (Annex 1 to the Licensing Procedure) makes it clear that foreign national cannot apply for a Subsoil License directly (i.e. outside of the auction procedure) because they cannot possess the required documents.
+- Despite declaring equal rules for national and foreign investors, included in the Program of Economic Reforms for 2010-2014, the GOU reaffirmed the unfair preferences for state-owned companies (in which the state has the stake of as little as 25 percent) allowing subsoil licenses to be granted to them without an auction or tender (i.e., on a noncompete and non-transparent basis). - There is a confusion in the Licensing Procedure as to extension of various subsoil licenses; in particular it is not clear how many times the production license or a single exploration/production license can be extended (the extension of exploration license is expressly limited to two times). - The procedure and specifics of issuing subsoil licenses for areas located on the shelf were not clarified. - Although the Licensing Regulations do not list the categories of subsoil users, reference is made to the respective Article 13 of the Subsoil Code, which expressly includes foreign (non-resident) legal entities and physical persons.
+At the same time, the list of documents that need to be submitted with the subsoil license application (Annex 1 to the Licensing Procedure) makes it clear that foreign legal entities and physical persons cannot apply for a subsoil license directly (i.e., outside of the auction procedure) because they cannot possess the required documents.
+Positive Trends: